A note on the anti-glitch of magnetar SGR 1935+2154: Spin-down mechanism of SGR 1935+2154 during the persistent state

 The magnetar SGR 1935+2154 has a period of $P=3.245 \ \rm s$, and period derivative of $\dot{P}=1.43\times 10^{-11} \ \rm s \ s^{-1}$ (Israel et al. 2016).
 Assuming that the neutron star is spin-down by magnetic dipole radiation in vacuum, the surface magnetic field at the equatorial region is (i.e., the characteristic magnetic field):

 Note that the magnetic field at the polar region is two times higher for a dipole field (Lyne \& Graham-Smith 2012).
 The polar region magnetic field is more relevant to particle acceleration and radio emission (Ruderman \& Sutherland 1975).
 The rotational energy loss rate of SGR 1935+2154 is about: $\dot{E}_{\rm rot} = 1.7\times 10^{34} \ \rm erg \ s^{-1}$.
-The soft X-ray flux of SGR 1935+2154 is about: $3\times 10^{12} \ \rm erg \ cm^{-2} \ s^{-1}$ (Younes et al. 2022).
+The soft X-ray flux of SGR 1935+2154 is about: $3\times 10^{-12} \ \rm erg \ cm^{-2} \ s^{-1}$ (Younes et al. 2022).
 Assuming a distance of $10 \ \rm kpc$ (Zhou et al. 2020), the isotropic soft X-ray luminosity of SGR 1935+2154 is: $L_{\rm x} = 3.6\times 10^{34} \ \rm erg \ cm^{-2} \ s^{-1}$.
 Therefore, the X-ray luminosity is slightly higher than the rotational energy loss rate.

 The magnetic dipole braking assumption does not consider the effect of the magnetosphere.
-According to the wind braking model of magnetars, the rotational energy loss rate is enhanced due to an outflow of particle wind (Harding et al. 1999; Tong et al. 2013):
+In the case of magnetars, its X-ray emission is believed to come from the magnetic energy release.
+The origin for its radio emission is not certain at present.
+The magnetic energy output dominates over that of the rotational energy loss rate.
+Therefore, most of the rotational energy and angular momentum of the central neutron star is carried away by the particle wind (which is due to magnetic energy release).
+This is the idea of wind braking of magnetars (Harding et al. 1999; Tong et al. 2013).
+According to the wind braking model, the rotational energy loss rate is enhanced due to the particle wind (Harding et al. 1999; Tong et al. 2013):

 where $\dot{E}_{\rm w}$ is the rotational loss rate due to the particle wind, $\dot{E}_{\rm d}$ is the rotational energy loss rate due to magnetic dipole braking, and $L_{\rm p}$ is the particle wind luminosity.
 The rotational energy loss rate is enhanced for a strong particle wind $L_{\rm p} \gg \dot{E}_{\rm d}$.
 The magnetic field in the strong wind case will be much lower than characteristic magnetic field (Tong et al. 2013).
 When the particle wind luminosity is comparable with the dipole rotational energy loss rate $L_{\rm p} \sim \dot{E}_{\rm d}$, the wind braking rotational energy loss rate is similar to the magnetic dipole braking case.
 The magnetic field may be approximated by the characteristic magnetic field.